jimmyable/jimmyjoseph.github.io/_posts/2018-02-08-basic-java.md

 {% endhighlight %}

 ## How to write "Hello World"
-Yeah its like five lines.
-This looks daunting to a beginner but you're just going to have to not understand some terms like `public class` or `main`.
+Yeah, it's like five lines.
+This looks daunting to a beginner, but you're just going to have to not understand some terms like `public class` or `main`.
 The quick overview is that every java file has classes, public and private, each class can have methods and every java code needs atleast one `main` method that runs the rest of the code.

-The "print function" is the `System.out.println`, for now imagine the rest as scaffolding.
+The "print function" is the `System.out.println`, for now, imagine the rest as scaffolding.

 {% highlight java %}
 public class HelloWorld {